michaelskyba/tunnel/README.md

 ### Description of individual tunnel commands
-Note that commands only check for validity in the context of their own functions, so a card in your deck may be invalid even if e.g. ``front`` doesn't tell you that it is.
+Note that commands only check for validity in the context of their own functions.
+For example:
+- ``front`` won't necssarily notify you about a provided invalid card because it only checks the first two TSV fields.
+- ``retry`` won't notify you that the provided deck doesn't exist, because it only checks the associated retry file.

 #### ``new_cards``
 ```sh